uviclibraries/gen-ai-research/4-cite.md

 Even if the guide you are using does not require it, we recommend that you reference the prompt that helped create the text you are citing as well as the full output from the GenAI tool.
 This can be considered good practice because it increases transparency about how you arrived at the text you are citing and because it can contribute to a better understanding of these rapidly evolving tools.

 ## Let's Practice!
-Create a citation for Following a prompt in Copilot and then go through the process so that you could cite it properly if necessary.
+Create a citation for Following a prompt in your GenAI tool and then go through the process so that you could cite it properly if necessary.
-1. Put a prompt into Copilot.
+1. Put a prompt into your GenAI tool.
 For example: ```How can informal credentials help makerspace users in their job searches?```
-2. Save a transcript of your chat (including prompts) by clicking on the download button, and then select a TEXT export.
+2. In CoPilot, save a transcript of your chat (including prompts) by clicking on the download button, and then select a TEXT export.
 <br><img src="images/5-copilot-download.png"  alt="Copilot download button"><br>
 3. Include the chat transcript as an appendix to your work
 4. Add the date of your transcript export as it does not do this by default